lightningrodlabs/acorn/acorn-ontology-of-clarity.md

 moment, never finished.
 That difference is why each needs its own kind of verification, which is where invariance and falsifiability come in below.

-Intent, in both kinds, is the one thing only humans author.
-Everything else in the system can be proposed, computed, or evaluated by machines; aims and commitments cannot, because they answer "what do we want, and how do we want to be while getting it?" — and those questions have no technical answer.
+Everything else in the system can be proposed, computed, or evaluated by machines;
+aims and commitments cannot, because they answer "what do we want, and how do we want to be while getting it?" — and those questions have no technical answer.
 Writing them into the tree is exactly what lets others serve them: an agent holds no aims or commitments of its own — it works from ours.